Report on Open Government Data in India

 APA style:

-Abraham, S., Wright, G., Prakash, P., & Shah, N. (2012).
+Wright, G., Prakash, P., Abraham, S., & Shah, N. (2010).

-Report on Open Government Data in India.
+Open Government Data Study: India.

-Centre for Internet and Society (CIS).
+Transparency & Accountability Initiative / Centre for Internet and Society (CIS).

 https://sunilabraham.in/publications/open-government-data-study-india/